calvindo95/led_mon/README.md

 ```

 ## Build Steps:
 The `scripts/build_pipeline.sh` script will build the led_mon images and spinup a new container and automatically run the led_mon binary.
-At some point instead of printing CPU usage, the binary will post the data as json to a remote http server.
 ```
 clone the repo
 cd led_mon